WebAssembly/spec/spectec/test-prose/TEST.md

 Reftype_sub
 - the reference type (REF (NULL _u0? ?) ht_1) matches the reference type (REF (NULL _u1? ?) ht_2) if and only if:
+  - the heap type ht_1 matches the heap type ht_2.
   - Either:
     - _u0? is ?().
     - _u1? is ?().
-    - the heap type ht_1 matches the heap type ht_2.
   - Or:
     - _u0? is ()?.
     - _u1? is ?(()).
-    - the heap type ht_1 matches the heap type ht_2.

 Vectype_sub
 - the vector type vectype matches the vector type vectype.